pavelVPo/IBMC_LSFBD_smiles_parser/README.md

     Since explicit bonds interfere not in a good way.

 With these rules applied only 462 pairs of the character classes are left to be verified.
+Initial check-up of these pairs shows that validity of some of them is questionable (theory_pairs_chairClasses_gathered.tsv).
+Probably, studying examples will help to decide on them.